 In the early 1970’s Michael Ritchie was an up and coming filmmaker with a fairly decent list of films including, “Downhill Racer,” “Prime Cut,” “Smile,” “The Bad News Bears,” “Semi Tough,” and “The Candidate.”
 After “Semi-Tough” in 1977, Ritchie’s career became somewhat erratic.
 There were still a few minor decent works like “Fletch”, and the concert film “Divine Madness” but more and more there were depressingly bad films like “The Couch Trip”, Wild Cats”, “The Golden Child”, “Cops and Robbersons”, “The Island” and “An Almost Perfect Affair.”
 Sports, competition have been major themes in Ritchie’s films and if on target, well pointed satire.
 Of all his films, ‘The Candidate” is arguably his best.
 An on target assault on the American political system that is even more relevant today than it was over thirty-five years ago when it was first released.

 Marvin Lucas (Peter Boyle) is a Democratic campaign manager without a candidate to campaign for because no one in the party wants to face a sure fire defeat against popular incumbent Republican U.S. Senator Crocker Jarmon (Don Porter).
 That is until Marvin comes across old friend Bill McKay (Robert Redford).
 MacKay is a charismatic idealistic lawyer working for the poor with no interest in a political career, unlike his father John J. McKay (Melvyn Douglas), a former Governor of California.
-Lucas convinces young McKay that since he has no chance of winning so he can run his campaign “anyway he wants,” saying what he honestly feels to the public, spreading his own idealistic views on busing, environmental issues and welfare.
-Naively McKay accepts Lucas at his word with only one stipulation that there is no involvement from his father.
+Lucas convinces young McKay that since he has no chance of winning, he can run his campaign “anyway he wants,” saying what he honestly feels to the public, spreading his own idealistic views on busing, environmental issues and welfare.
+Naively, McKay accepts Lucas at his word, though he still has one stipulation, there is no involvement from his father.

 Over the years, “The Candidate” has become undeservedly a much overlooked film; however it remains a sharp look at the sometimes strange and meaningless political process that elects our leaders.
 Today this film should be considered mandatory viewing for all Americans during these strange political times.